YaraShahin/robotics-software-community/1-temperature-monitor/task.md

 ### Bonus Task: Challenges
 1. Add a third container with a web-based visualization (ROS2 bridge to WebSocket)
-2. Implement data persistence using a database container
+2. Implement data persistence using a database container [Missing]
-3. Create unit tests for both nodes
+3. Create unit tests for both nodes [Missing]
-4. Add performance monitoring and metrics collection
+4. Add performance monitoring and metrics collection [Missing]

 ## Hints and Guidelines